hvesalai/emacs-scala-mode/README.md

 scala-mode2 defines `scala-syntax:beginning-of-definition` and
-`scala-syntax:end-of-definition` which move the cursor forward and backward over class, trait, object, def, val, var, and type.
+`scala-syntax:end-of-definition` which move the cursor forward and backward over class, trait, object, def, val, var, and type definitions.
 These functions are assigned to the buffer local variables `beginning-of-defun-function` and `end-of-defun-function` which makes it so that the `beginning-of-defun` and `end-of-defun` functions behave in a way that is appropriate to scala.
-Because of the relatively complex nature of scala definitions, these functions are not currently able to support some of the more advanced scala definition types.
+These functions are not currently able to support some of the more advanced scala definition types.
 Multiple assignment to variables e.g.

 ```scala